 Arts and crafts area – Markers, crayons, coloring pages, craft paper, glitter, glue, etc.

-For more ideas for your homeschooling environment check out the article Back To School Learning Tips At Home
+For more ideas for your homeschooling environment, check out Back to School Learning Tips at Home.

 Back to School Learning Tips at Home

 In the beginning, homeschooling is not an easy transition.
 There’s a large learning curve to setting up curriculum, schedules, activities, and supplies.
 But the best things you can give to your preschooler is patience, encouragement, and love.

 To help homeschooling moms ease the transition for your child, try these four helpful tips and tricks for home education!